emiflake/computor-v2/README.md

 addSquares(3, 5)
 ```

-Maybe in the future: Alternative syntax
+TODO Maybe in the future: Alternative syntax
 ```
 addSquares 3 5
 ```